HiddenMark/Netflix2/docs/Netflix2Tutorial.md

 The list of pros and cons of filtering with Derived Query Methods is very similar to the sorting one, as the tool is the same:

-- CON: the queries can get very long and difficult to read as the complexity rises.
+- :x: CON: the queries can get very long and difficult to read as the complexity rises.
 It is not possible to add line breaks to make them more readable.

-- CON: null **IS** a possible value in the database, so I cannot use it to set optional parameters and use it in query.
+- :x: CON: null **IS** a possible value in the database, so I cannot use it to set optional parameters and use it in query.

-- PRO: very easy to implement, almost no code involved, spring does all the work behind the curtain
+- :white_check_mark: PRO: very easy to implement, almost no code involved, spring does all the work behind the curtain

-- PRO: offer a multitude of filtering criteria right out of the hood.
+- :white_check_mark: PRO: offer a multitude of filtering criteria right out of the hood.
 Idea for simple easy cases.